-previously, excise duty is only applicable on imported sugar and confectionary at Kshs.
+Currently, excise duty is only applicable on imported sugar and confectionary at Kshs.
 20/kg of tariff heading 17.04.
-The new Act amends the excise duty to Shs 35 per kg on imported or local supplies.
+The new Bill proposes to charge excise duty on all supplies whether imported or local.

 The aim is to streamline excise duty on sugar confectionary both local and imported, and is meant to increase revenue collection with respect to excise duty tax.